chus-chus/teex/paper/paper.md

 | **Quantus**  |         Y         |         N        |           N          |      N      |
 | **teex**     |         Y         |         Y        |           Y          |      Y      |
 *Table 1: Comparison of libraries that include functionality to evaluate explanations.
 (Y)es / (N)o.*

-# High-level architecture

-Because `teex` is an explanation-centric package, for each explanation type supported, a sub-package exists.
-Each sub-package contains two modules:

-- **Evaluation** module.
-Contains all metrics and related methods for performing the evaluation of explanations.
-Metrics are implemented in a standalone manner and included in general-purpose evaluation functions.
-- **Data** module.
-Mainly contains the implementation of datasets with available ground-truth explanations (both real-world and synthetic) as classes, as well as high- and low-level data structures needed for the representation of each explanation type.
-In order for `teex` to be more tightly integrated with popular explainer libraries, they also contain wrapper methods.

 # Acknowledgements